NYCPlanning/aue/README.md

 # Adult Use Establishments Proximity Analysis

 This repo contains code for identifying the best- and worst-case scenarios for the spatial distribution of Adult Use Establishments (AUEs) in NYC on a subset of PLUTO lots where Adult Use Establishments are allowed.
 Whether or not an establishment is "allowed" depends on several proximity restrictions.
-There are restrictions on the minimum allowable distance between an AUE and other types of establishments (schools, houses of worship, etc.), as well as the distance between multiple AUEs.
+There are restrictions on the minimum allowable distance between an AUE and other types of establishments (schools, houses of worship, etc.), as well as the distance between AUEs.
 This analysis deals with the second type of restriction.
 Specifically, a single AUE cannot exist within 500ft of another AUE.
 Given this restriction, some arrangements of establishmets will allow for more total establishments than others.
 Placing an establishment on a lot that is within 500ft of numerous other potential establishment lots eliminates those neighboring lots as possibilities for the "next" establishment siting.

+This methodology is not specific to the AUE siting problem, however.
+These tools can easily be adopted for any siting situation where there are minimum between-establishment distance requirements.

 # Background